MomsFriendlyDevCo/Momsronomicon/README.md

 | MySQL                 | Database server of choice.
 Now owned by Oracle but has yet to turn evil.
 | NPM                   | Node Package Manager.
 Used only for JavaScript heavy projects.
 See [Package managers](#Package managers)
 | OAuth                 | A method of quickly turning a project into a living nightmare.
 Developed by Facebook to assist cross-site logins.
+| OO                    | Object Orientation.
+A manner of programming similar to bureaucracy where everyone points the finger at everyone else and no-one seems to do any work.
 | PHP                   | A minor yet necessary evil.
 Also an interpreted programing language for server side development.
 | Repo                  | Repository.
 This term usually means a single Git project instance.
 | SEO                   | Search Engine Optimization.
 A method to keep all the arseholes of the world under one job description.
 See Voodoo.